Average Weather in Los Angeles California, United States

 For the purposes of this report, the geographical coordinates of Los Angeles are 34.052 deg latitude, -118.244 deg longitude, and 295 ft elevation.

-The topography within 2 miles of Los Angeles contains only modest variations in elevation, with a maximum elevation change of 400 feet, and an average elevation above sea level of 310 feet.
-Within 10 miles contains large variations in elevation (2,602 feet).
-Within 50 miles contains extreme variations in elevation (10,062 feet).
+The topography within 2 miles of Los Angeles contains only modest variations in elevation, with a maximum elevation change of 400 feet and an average elevation above sea level of 310 feet.
+Within 10 miles contains only modest variations in elevation (2,602 feet).
+Within 50 miles contains large variations in elevation (10,062 feet).

 The area within 2 miles of Los Angeles is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (94%), and within 50 miles by shrubs (37%) and water (28%).

 This report illustrates the typical weather in Los Angeles, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.